-In the early 1970s he became ill and was sent to the sanatorium in St Cere but became worse and was taken to a ‘special hospital’ south of St Cere where he died.
+She also told me that in the early 1970s Oyler became ill and was sent to the sanatorium in St Cere but became worse and was taken to a ‘special hospital’ south of St Cere where he died.

-In the 1908 - 1929 Adyar Bulletin of the Theosophical Society see copy here (press the ‘back’ button to return).
+In the 1908 - 1929 Adyar Bulletin of the Theosophical Society see copy here (press the ‘back’ button to return here).
 Philip Oyler is listed as giving two talks ‘Of Love of Life 1 and 2’ in April and May 1913.
 He was giving his talks at the same time as C W Leadbeater and also Annie Besant.
-It is possible that J Krishnamurti was in Adyar with Annie Besant and C W Leadbeater at that time (I’ll check this further).
+It is possible that J Krishnamurti was in Adyar with Annie Besant and C W Leadbeater at that time.
 If Krishnamurti was at Adyar when Oyler visited then Oyler must have been a well-known, honest and trustworthy person at that time.
 See later about my question concerning his present ‘unknown’ status.

 Grez sur Loing, near Fontainebleau and around 65 kilometres south-east of Paris, attracted many notable people - many of the Impressionist painters including Sisley who painted scenes of the Loing river there, G I Gurdjieff who had the Prieurie there which attracted many famous people - and also the composer Frederick Delius and his wife, Jelka - and also, later still, Eric Fenby, Delius’s amanuenses.